waynodiablo/Oystercard/pills/clojure.md

 (println job-description)
 ```

-**NB: unlike let, you can only define one thing at a time with `def`.**
+Unlike let, you can only define one thing at a time with `def`.

 For a little more detail about how `def` works in tandem with namespaces read [a librarian's tale](http://www.braveclojure.com/organization/#2__Storing_Objects_with_def)

-## Creating functions
+## Creating Functions

-We've been using functions already, but how do we create our own?

-We can use the `fn` special form.
+We've been using functions already, but to create our own we can use the `fn` special form.

 ```clojure
 (fn [a-number]
   (+ a-number 1))
   ```

 This function adds one to the number it is given.
 We could call it by including it as the first element in a list.

 ```clojure
 ((fn [a-number]